xKatyJane/Weather_app/README.md

 # Weather App

-This weather app has been built in Python with TK Inter and it is based on data received from the tomorrow.io API.
+This weather app has been built in Python with Tkinter and it is based on data received from the tomorrow.io API.

 ## Resources